Linh91/CV/README.md

 ## Interests
-- I enjoy keeping active and believe that it is important for both body and mind.
-I strength train and always up for new activities.
+- I enjoy keeping active, I strength train religously and always up for new activities.
 - I am part of London Fight Factory where I train in Brazilian Jujitsu.
 I also take part in obstacles (e.g. Rough Runner) and have survived charity runs.
-- Other interests include crime novels and socialising with my friends and family.
+- Reading crime novels and socialising with my friends and family.
 I would also consider myself as a keen foodie.
-- Passion for travel, sense of adventur and backpacking.
-I have been fortunate to have backpacked many places across the world.
+- Passion for travel, sense of adventure and backpacking.
+I have backpacked many places across the world.
 - Chairy work; I spent 3 life changing months volunteering in rural Tanzania.